asynts/learn-zig/notes/0001_small-questions.md

         That can not work at compile time.

     -   This may be resolved in 0.11.0 but it hasn't been implemented yet.

+-   Question: How to deal with optional-optional values, e.g. when forwarding values from another function call?

+    -   This can be done by first assigning it to a value:

+        ```zig
+        fn foo_1() ??i32 {
+            // Return inner null.
+            var value: ?i32 = null;
+            return value;
+        }

+        fn foo_2() ??i32 {
+            // Return outer null.
+            return null;
+        }
+        ```

+-   Question: How to do dependency injection in Zig?

+    -   This can be done by using templates:

+        ```zig
+        fn ExampleServiceImpl(comptime LogService: type) type {
+            // ...
+        }

+        const ExampleService = ExampleServiceImpl(LogService);
+        ```

+    -   If necessary, this can be done by manually creating a structure of function pointers that is kept along or inside the structure.
+        This is done in the `std.mem.Allocator` implementation.